Sub Focus: 2010–2019: Torus

-2020–present: Portals and Evolve
+2020–2023: Portals and Evolve

 On 15 September 2020, Douwma announced on Twitter that a collaborative album with fellow UK artist Wilkinson would be released on 9 October of that year.
 The album was made available for pre-order on CD and vinyl.
 Portals tracklist was revealed by Douwma on 17 September.
 It contains 11 tracks, including the four singles "Air I Breathe", "Illuminate", "Just Hold On" and "Turn the Lights Off".

 On 8 March 2023, Douwma announced a third solo album Evolve, which was released on 12 May 2023.
 The album contains 14 tracks including the singles "Vibration (One More Time)" featuring AR/CO, "Ready to Fly" with Dimension and "Off the Ground".
 The album won "Best Album" at the Drum and Bass Arena Awards in 2023.

+2024–present: Contact and later releases

+On 14 March 2025, Douwma released the banger "On & On" featuring bbyclose, in the lead-up to his fourth studio album Contact.
+On 28 September 2025, he announced Contact, saying it was his fourth studio album and that it would be released on 21 November 2025.
+The album was released as a 14-track record and includes collaborations with artists such as Fireboy DML, IRAH, Katy B and Emily Makis.